Who we are

 Baker holds an Honorary Doctorate from Queen Mary University London.

 Rachel Fleming-Mulford, Senior Curator

 Rachel is a curator with specialist expertise in visual arts commissioning, artist residencies, and the development and delivery of diverse public programmes.
 Her approach is artist-led and highly collaborative.
 She has seventeen years’ experience of working with organisations including Tate, the National Maritime Museum, Art in the Open, Freud Museum London, The Louise Bourgeois Studio, Siobhan Davies Dance and Beaconsfield Gallery Vauxhall.
 She has been a strategic advisor on major cross-disciplinary public realm commissioning schemes for London, including collaborating with the Greater London Authority.
 She was an Artist Mentor for SPACE from 2012-2015, working with over 80 individual artists.

 As a curator of commissions, recent independent work includes the development of an Artist Residency with Studio Morison and five major temporary and permanent artworks for along the Thames by various artists (for Tideway/Bridget Sawyers Ltd.).
-These include new sculptures by Hew Locke and new poems by Dorothea Smartt, reflecting on London’s diverse communities and complex history.
+These include new sculptures by Claire Barclay and Hew Locke and new poems by Dorothea Smartt.
 During 2018-19 she also curated Wunderblock by Emma Smith, for Freud Museum London.
 This building-wide commission from the Hidden Persuaders Project at Birkbeck responded to research into the psy-sciences and children’s mental health during the Cold War.